kilichan/bioeng-0056-2156/CONTRIBUTING.md

 # Contributing

 My hope is that this curriculum is developed completely in the open.
-All stakeholders -- future students, current students, and faculty -- will feel free to propose changes, or to see why certain decisions were made.
+All stakeholders -- future students, current students, and faculty -- will feel free to propose changes and know why certain decisions were made.
 As an interface to a version control system, GitHub provides tools that enable open development with history tracking and decision accountability.
 Just as open-source software is developed publicly, we develop this curriculum publicly.

 ## Getting started